F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_ha-modes.rst

 Overview
 --------

 :term:`HA`, or, 'high availability', mode refers to high availability of the BIG-IP® device(s).
 The F5® agent can configure BIG-IP to operate in :term:`standalone`, :term:`pair`, or :term:`scalen` mode.
-The F5 agent uses :ref:`replication` to configure LBaaS objects on HA devices in real time.
+The F5 agent uses :ref:`replication mode <Managing BIG-IP Clusters>` to configure LBaaS objects on HA devices in real time.

 Use Case
 --------